 And yes, there are books you can read and courses you can attend to better grasp this issue.
 But when it comes to understanding just what might be stressing out your employees, you can learn quite a bit through conducting routine return to work interviews.

 Say an employee takes a few days off for stress-related reasons.
 When they return to work, sit down and talk to them.
 Ask them for their thoughts on what causes stress, and let them know that you’ll be happy to help avoid any issues in the future.

 Apart from anything else, a simple return to work interview will let you know whether the stress is coming from the workplace, or from somewhere else.
-In any case, the interview will help you to understand whether there’s anything your business can do to alleviate the stress or to prevent making any issues your employee’s facing at home any worse.
+In any case, the interview will help you to understand whether there’s anything your business can do to alleviate the stress or to prevent making any issues your employee’s facing at home.

-7. Remember that Prevention is Better than a Cure
+7. Prevention is Better than a Cure to Reduce Workplace Stress